mortela4/random_notes/py_best_practices.md

 which are built into tools like PyCharm, Che/Theia and VSCode, and used by linters/auto-formatters like Flake and Black.

-## Strings
+## Strings (somewhat opinionated)
+Use F-strings consistently for string formatting.
-Use F-strings consistently.
-There are very few exceptions to this rule ...
-(unless it is *required* to use Python2.7 ...)
+There are very few exceptions to this rule ... (unless it is *required* to use Python2.7 ...).

 Use UTF-8 unless working with ASCII-based protocols (although 7-bit ASCII maps directly into UTF-8 ...).
 Ensure editor/IDE is set up to use UTF-8.
 **Note**: The '# -*- coding: latin-1 -*-' directive (or similar) is no longer relevant.

+Use double-quotes (") always, *NOT* single ('), unless it is meant to signify the use of a single character (but beware, it is still a string! my_char = 'c' is equivalent to my_char = str('c').
+Use triple double-quotes (""") around multi-line strings, and strings containing single or double double-quotes( e.g."""Dette er en "rar" streng ...""") or single-quotes.

 Use raw strings for multi-line strings (*without* '\n') and JSON-data (or whatever data that use characters that otherwise would have to be escaped).